wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ```

 <!-- begin box info -->
-Depending on the support and the configuration on the server, it's possible to remove the activation with a 1FA authentication (e.g. using `PowerAuthAuthentication.possession()`).
+Depending on server support and configuration, it's possible to remove the activation with 1FA authentication (e.g. using `PowerAuthAuthentication.possession()`).
 <!-- end -->